oxygenxml/oxygen-batch-converter-addon/README.md

 When this option is not selected, the output will be a topic with nested topics or sections according to the number of sections from the Word document.
 ## Compatibility

-The add-on is compatible with Oxygen XML Editor (or XML Author) version 20.0 or newer.
+The add-on is compatible with Oxygen XML Editor/Author/Developer version 20.0 or newer.

 ## How to Install